muratk5n/thirdwave/en/README.md

 ---

 That is great actually..
-With some additional cost for CCS, blue H2 production can have little or emissions.
+With some additional cost for CCS, blue H2 production can have little or no emissions.
 Until green forms of production, if it arrives, the natgas path will increase H2 adoption.

 H2 Fuel News: "US hydrogen production gets support from $8 billion H2Hubs program..
 The Department of Energy launched the program this